Where to go pumpkin picking in Oxfordshire in 2025

-Here are our favourite pick your own PYO pumpkin patches in Oxfordshire and beyond.
+Here are our favourite places to pick your own PYO pumpkins in Oxfordshire and beyond.

 It’s that time of the year.
 That’s right, pumpkin season is here.
 Whether you associate it with Halloween or not, Pumpkin picking, a somewhat American concept, has taken off in the UK, with patches and pick-your-own farms springing up all over the place.

-Here are our favourite places to go to make the most of pumpkin season in 2022.
+Here are our favourite places to go to make the most of pumpkin season this year.
 Put on your wellies, and head to one of these pick-your-own PYO pumpkin patches in Oxfordshire and beyond.
 Due to the rural nature of these farms, you’re probably going to need a car to get to most of them.

 And whilst some PYO pumpkin patches are all about the pumpkin picking experience, others have gone all out with playgrounds, bale mazes or maize mazes and Halloween trails so that you can have a fun family day out.